-As an operating system, Windows comes with its own quirks and niggles, however for every problem there also exists an equally powerful solution.
-Tools like Powershell, Run and IPConfig helps us users resolve a major chunk of problems.
+As an operating system, Windows comes with its own quirks and niggles, however, for every problem, there also exists an equally powerful solution.
+Tools like Powershell, Run, and IPConfig helps users resolve major problems.

 What is ipconfig?

-In order to flush your computer’s local DNS cache all you need to do is head over to command prompt and type the following command, “ipconfig/flushdns.”
-However, sometimes the command prompt throws the following error “Could not flush the DNS Resolver Cache” issue.”
+In order to flush your computer’s local DNS cache all you need to do is head over to Command Prompt and type the following command, ipconfig/flushdns.

 - Type services.msc and click OK

-- Select the DNS name and double click on the same.
+- Select the DNS name and double click on it

 - Restart the computer and the DNS Client should be enabled automatically